mikemospan/COMP2511-Tutorial/tute08/README.md

 ```

 Use the Singleton Pattern to ensure that only one person can access the bank at a time.
 You can assume for simplicity's sake that only one access to *any* bank account can ever be made at a given time.

-## C. Refactoring to Patterns

-### File System Viewer

-Your task is to refactor a simple FileSystem viewer using both low level and design level refactoring to enable you to have an estimation of a file size (that updates as you open inner folders).
-The original code consists of only 150 lines of code and you won't be writing significantly more than that.

-The folder `fs` contains a very simple file system viewer using a TreeView that was pretty heavily modified from a beautiful guide given by; https://huguesjohnson.com/programming/java/javafx-treeview-browser/ (license in LICENSE).

-Here is some hints:
-- You'll want some backend structure to represent the file system.
-- Since the file size estimation is going to be lazy you'll want some way to communicate changes into the model including re-estimations of file sizes.
-- Don't just recalculate the file sizes with every changes, only stat what you need to.

-There is some JavaFX code to render a frontend for the application; if you want to set this up on VLab just post on the forum as it is configured to work locally.